bagaturchess/Bagatur.cpp/README.md

 C++20 port of the [Bagatur chess engine](https://github.com/topce/Bagatur).

-The project has two goals:
+The project has three goals:

 1. **Compare Java and C++ performance.** The C++ port runs at almost **2× the NPS** of the Java engine and is roughly **25 Elo stronger**.